 Guide to Becoming a Master-Generalist

-This post will be an ever-updating thread on current requirements for passing technique and general physical tests as part of the Strong ON! certification, as well as my kettlebell challenges, Inner Circle, and so on.
+This post will be an ever-updating thread on current requirements for passing technique and general physical tests as part of the Strong ON! certification, as well as our Strong ON! programs and challenges.
 (Be sure to save/archive this post.)

 The generalist, in other words, is lean, strong, flexible, mobile, and sufficiently (but not absurdly) muscled.
-They won’t beat a specialist in their specialization, but they’ll get close, and then whoop them in everything else.
+They won’t beat a specialist in their specialization–won’t beat a powerlifter at powerfliter, nor a gymnast at gymnastics–but they’ll get close, and then whoop them in everything else.

 Generalist Philosophy Explained